DavidWells/analytics/site/main/source/plugins/fullstory.md

 })
 ```

-This will ensure data flows into full story correctly.
+This will ensure data flows into FullStory correctly.